 Revolutionary new Guitar Teaching method just launched by Roger Pell

-Featured New Guitar Teaching Method: Macrocosm
+Featured New Guitar Teaching Method: Macrocosmos

-Roger has been working on his Macrocosm guitar method and refining it for years I remember seeing the drafts five years ago and being immensely impressed.
+Roger has been working on his Macrocosmos guitar method and refining it for years I remember seeing the drafts five years ago and being immensely impressed.
 So I asked him to do feature introducing his method and the thinking behind it.

 It makes fascinating reading!